 Pre-em challenges for potato herbicide treatments

-Potato growers and agronomists have a new challenge for pre-emergence herbicide timings this season, without the action of fast-acting diquat.
+Potato growers and agronomists have a challenge for pre-emergence herbicide timings this season, with cold weather and cool soils delaying planting and emergence.

-The overriding message is that pre-emergence residual treatments will need to be applied earlier, with the focus on mixtures, stacks and rates to deliver longer lasting control and new demands on contact herbicide partners for a clean start, advocates Syngenta Technical Mananger, Michael Tait.
+The overriding message is that pre-emergence residual treatments will need to be applied as soon as possible, with the focus on mixtures, stacks and rates to deliver longer lasting control, advocates Syngenta Technical Mananger, Michael Tait.

-After the winter rains, growers’ key issue is expected to be waiting for heavier soils to dry out for cultivations and planting, with ample moisture for pre-emergence herbicides.
-On quicker drying light soils, however, herbicide timing decisions are still likely to be dictated by prevailing weather and soil moisture conditions.
+After the winter rains and then the unseasonably cold March and early April, growers have been waiting for heavier soils to dry out and to warm up for cultivations and planting.
+However with several weeks of little or no rainfall, particularly in large areas of the southern and eastern counties, herbicide timing decisions are still likely to be dictated by prevailing weather and soil moisture conditions.

 Many agronomists are already looking at a split, or combination of contact activity herbicides with their weed control recommendations, if conditions will allow.